 To be protected, material must fall within one of these categories.
 As is evident in the examples listed below, there is no requirement that works should be artistic or literary in any sense.

 Listed below are some examples of material that falls within these categories:

-Songs are made up of two kinds of copyright material - the lyrics (a literary work) and the musical work;
+Songs are made up of two kinds of copyright material: the lyrics (a literary work) and the musical work.

 Some things such as films, sound recordings, and anthologies may contain a number of separate copyrights.
 For instance, a film is protected in its own right and may also contain a number of underlying works such as a script and music.
 This material may be owned by different people, and the copyright may expire at different times.